Living with Anxiety and Receiving the Help you Need

 Living with Anxiety

 Humans are inherently social beings and desire connection with one another.
 In addition to this, most opportunities are discovered through networking in social environments.
 Anxiety instills fear of rejection and limits willingness to meet new people or have new experiences.
-This can greatly infringe upon one’s personal and professional happiness.

 Anxiety and Depression

 Depression goes far beyond having a bad week, month, or even year.
 Depression is a mood disorder that persistently and negatively affects the way one thinks and acts.
-Similarly to anxiety, depression’s persistent feelings of sadness and loss of interest can make it incredibly hard to function at a typical level.
+Similar to anxiety, depression’s persistent feelings of sadness and loss of interest can make it incredibly hard to function at a typical level.

 Some symptoms of depression include: